dbaston/gdal/doc/source/user/virtual_file_systems.rst

 - pc_url_signing=yes/no: whether to use the URL signing mechanism of Microsoft Planetary Computer (https://planetarycomputer.microsoft.com/docs/concepts/sas/).
 (GDAL >= 3.5.2)
 - pc_collection=name: name of the collection of the dataset for Planetary Computer URL signing.
 Only used when pc_url_signing=yes.
 (GDAL >= 3.5.2)

 Partial downloads (requires the HTTP server to support random reading) are done with a 16 KB granularity by default.
-Starting with GDAL 2.3, the chunk size can be configured with the :decl_configoption:`CPL_VSIL_CURL_CHUNK_SIZE` configuration option, with a value in bytes.
+Starting with GDAL 2.3, the chunk size can be configured with the :config:`CPL_VSIL_CURL_CHUNK_SIZE` configuration option, with a value in bytes.
 If the driver detects sequential reading it will progressively increase the chunk size up to 2 MB to improve download performance.
-Starting with GDAL 2.3, the :decl_configoption:`GDAL_INGESTED_BYTES_AT_OPEN` configuration option can be set to impose the number of bytes read in one GET call at file opening (can help performance to read Cloud optimized geotiff with a large header).
+Starting with GDAL 2.3, the :config:`GDAL_INGESTED_BYTES_AT_OPEN` configuration option can be set to impose the number of bytes read in one GET call at file opening (can help performance to read Cloud optimized geotiff with a large header).

-The :decl_configoption:`GDAL_HTTP_PROXY` (for both HTTP and HTTPS protocols), :decl_configoption:`GDAL_HTTPS_PROXY` (for HTTPS protocol only), :decl_configoption:`GDAL_HTTP_PROXYUSERPWD` and :decl_configoption:`GDAL_PROXY_AUTH` configuration options can be used to define a proxy server.
+The :config:`GDAL_HTTP_PROXY` (for both HTTP and HTTPS protocols), :config:`GDAL_HTTPS_PROXY` (for HTTPS protocol only), :config:`GDAL_HTTP_PROXYUSERPWD` and :config:`GDAL_PROXY_AUTH` configuration options can be used to define a proxy server.
 The syntax to use is the one of Curl ``CURLOPT_PROXY``, ``CURLOPT_PROXYUSERPWD`` and ``CURLOPT_PROXYAUTH`` options.

-Starting with GDAL 2.1.3, the :decl_configoption:`CURL_CA_BUNDLE` or :decl_configoption:`SSL_CERT_FILE` configuration options can be used to set the path to the Certification Authority (CA) bundle file (if not specified, curl will use a file in a system location).
+Starting with GDAL 2.1.3, the :config:`CURL_CA_BUNDLE` or :config:`SSL_CERT_FILE` configuration options can be used to set the path to the Certification Authority (CA) bundle file (if not specified, curl will use a file in a system location).

-Starting with GDAL 2.3, additional HTTP headers can be sent by setting the :decl_configoption:`GDAL_HTTP_HEADER_FILE` configuration option to point to a filename of a text file with "key: value" HTTP headers.
+Starting with GDAL 2.3, additional HTTP headers can be sent by setting the :config:`GDAL_HTTP_HEADER_FILE` configuration option to point to a filename of a text file with "key: value" HTTP headers.

-As an alternative, starting with GDAL 3.6, the :decl_configoption:`GDAL_HTTP_HEADERS` configuration option can also be used to specify a comma separated list of key: value pairs.
-If a comma or a double-quote character is needed in the value, then the key: value pair must be enclosed in double-quote characters.
-In that situation, backslash and double quote character must be backslash-escaped. e.g GDAL_HTTP_HEADERS=Foo: Bar,"Baz: escaped backslash \\, escaped double-quote \", end of value",Another: Header

-:decl_configoption:`CPL_CURL_VERBOSE` set to ``YES`` allows one to see them and more, when combined with ``--debug``.
+As an alternative, starting with GDAL 3.6, the :config:`GDAL_HTTP_HEADERS` configuration option can also be used to specify headers. :config:`CPL_CURL_VERBOSE=YES` allows one to see them and more, when combined with ``--debug``.

-Starting with GDAL 2.3, the :decl_configoption:`GDAL_HTTP_MAX_RETRY` (number of attempts) and :decl_configoption:`GDAL_HTTP_RETRY_DELAY` (in seconds) configuration option can be set, so that request retries are done in case of HTTP errors 429, 502, 503 or 504.
+Starting with GDAL 2.3, the :config:`GDAL_HTTP_MAX_RETRY` (number of attempts) and :config:`GDAL_HTTP_RETRY_DELAY` (in seconds) configuration option can be set, so that request retries are done in case of HTTP errors 429, 502, 503 or 504.

 Starting with GDAL 3.6, the following configuration options control the TCP keep-alive functionality (cf https://daniel.haxx.se/blog/2020/02/10/curl-ootw-keepalive-time/ for a detailed explanation):

-- :decl_configoption:`GDAL_HTTP_TCP_KEEPALIVE` = YES/NO. whether to enable TCP keep-alive.
+- :config:`GDAL_HTTP_TCP_KEEPALIVE` = YES/NO. whether to enable TCP keep-alive.
 Defaults to NO
-- :decl_configoption:`GDAL_HTTP_TCP_KEEPIDLE` = integer, in seconds.
+- :config:`GDAL_HTTP_TCP_KEEPIDLE` = integer, in seconds.
 Keep-alive idle time.
 Defaults to 60.
 Only taken into account if GDAL_HTTP_TCP_KEEPALIVE=YES.
-- :decl_configoption:`GDAL_HTTP_TCP_KEEPINTVL` = integer, in seconds.
+- :config:`GDAL_HTTP_TCP_KEEPINTVL` = integer, in seconds.
 Interval time between keep-alive probes.
 Defaults to 60.
 Only taken into account if GDAL_HTTP_TCP_KEEPALIVE=YES.

 Starting with GDAL 3.7, the following configuration options control support for SSL client certificates:

-- :decl_configoption:`GDAL_HTTP_SSLCERT` = filename.
+- :config:`GDAL_HTTP_SSLCERT` = filename.
 Filename of the the SSL client certificate.
 Cf https://curl.se/libcurl/c/CURLOPT_SSLCERT.html
-- :decl_configoption:`GDAL_HTTP_SSLCERTTYPE` = string.
+- :config:`GDAL_HTTP_SSLCERTTYPE` = string.
 Format of the SSL certificate: "PEM" or "DER".
 Cf https://curl.se/libcurl/c/CURLOPT_SSLCERTTYPE.html
-- :decl_configoption:`GDAL_HTTP_SSLKEY` = filename.
+- :config:`GDAL_HTTP_SSLKEY` = filename.
 Private key file for TLS and SSL client certificate.
 Cf https://curl.se/libcurl/c/CURLOPT_SSLKEY.html
-- :decl_configoption:`GDAL_HTTP_KEYPASSWD` = string.
+- :config:`GDAL_HTTP_KEYPASSWD` = string.
 Passphrase to private key.
 Cf https://curl.se/libcurl/c/CURLOPT_KEYPASSWD.html

 More generally options of :cpp:func:`CPLHTTPFetch` available through configuration options are available.
 Starting with GDAL 3.7, the above configuration options can also be specified as path-specific options with :cpp:func:`VSISetPathSpecificOption`.

-The file can be cached in RAM by setting the configuration option :decl_configoption:`VSI_CACHE` to ``TRUE``.
-The cache size defaults to 25 MB, but can be modified by setting the configuration option :decl_configoption:`VSI_CACHE_SIZE` (in bytes).
+The file can be cached in RAM by setting the configuration option :config:`VSI_CACHE` to ``TRUE``.
+The cache size defaults to 25 MB, but can be modified by setting the configuration option :config:`VSI_CACHE_SIZE` (in bytes).
 Content in that cache is discarded when the file handle is closed.

 In addition, a global least-recently-used cache of 16 MB shared among all downloaded content is enabled by default, and content in it may be reused after a file handle has been closed and reopen, during the life-time of the process or until :cpp:func:`VSICurlClearCache` is called.
-Starting with GDAL 2.3, the size of this global LRU cache can be modified by setting the configuration option :decl_configoption:`CPL_VSIL_CURL_CACHE_SIZE` (in bytes).
+Starting with GDAL 2.3, the size of this global LRU cache can be modified by setting the configuration option :config:`CPL_VSIL_CURL_CACHE_SIZE` (in bytes).

-Starting with GDAL 2.3, the :decl_configoption:`CPL_VSIL_CURL_NON_CACHED` configuration option can be set to values like :file:`/vsicurl/http://example.com/foo.tif:/vsicurl/http://example.com/some_directory`, so that at file handle closing, all cached content related to the mentioned file(s) is no longer cached.
+Starting with GDAL 2.3, the :config:`CPL_VSIL_CURL_NON_CACHED` configuration option can be set to values like :file:`/vsicurl/http://example.com/foo.tif:/vsicurl/http://example.com/some_directory`, so that at file handle closing, all cached content related to the mentioned file(s) is no longer cached.
 This can help when dealing with resources that can be modified during execution of GDAL related code.
 Alternatively, :cpp:func:`VSICurlClearCache` can be used.

 Starting with GDAL 2.1, ``/vsicurl/`` will try to query directly redirected URLs to Amazon S3 signed URLs during their validity period, so as to minimize round-trips.
-This behavior can be disabled by setting the configuration option :decl_configoption:`CPL_VSIL_CURL_USE_S3_REDIRECT` to ``NO``.
+This behavior can be disabled by setting the configuration option :config:`CPL_VSIL_CURL_USE_S3_REDIRECT` to ``NO``.

 :cpp:func:`VSIStatL` will return the size in st_size member and file nature- file or directory - in st_mode member (the later only reliable with FTP resources for now).